 Additionally, we employ data from UCDP-GED for the 1989-2017 period, which includes information on the location and severity of all major episodes of violent conflict to construct similar measures of prevalence and incidence of conflict.
-In particular, we construct measures of prevalence of non-state-based conflict and communal conflicts.
+In particular, we construct measures of prevalence of nonstate-based conflict and communal conflicts.
 Unlike ACLED, UCDP-GED focuses on major violent conflicts among warring factions.
 Specifically, a conflict event is included in UCDP-GED if in any year during the period of analysis there are at least 25 deaths in the conflict between a given pair of warring factions (i.e., a dyad).
 Thus, UCDP-GED follows the whole history of a conflict and permits us to identify the location where conflict between any set of warring factions started.
 With this information we construct two additional measures of conflict: (v) first onset at the grid cell level, i.e. a dummy that equals 1 if any conflict started in a given cell and zero otherwise, and (vi) the number of onsets at the grid cell level, i.e. the number of conflicts that started in a given cell.
-Figure A.3(a) depicts the prevalence of non-state-based conflict in Africa at the 50km×50km grid cell level according to UCDP-GED.
-Additionally, Figures A.3(b)-A.3(d) depict the various measures of conflict incidence according to UCDP-GED, i.e., the number of deaths, the number of events, and the share of years with conflict.
-Finally, Figures A.3(e)-A.3(f) depict the location and the number of conflict onsets in each cell.
+We also employ the UCDP Non-state Conflict Issues and Actors Dataset (Von Uexkull and Pettersson, 2018) to identify conflict events related to territorial, authority, border, and religious disputes.
+Figure A.4(a) depicts the prevalence of non-state-based conflict in Africa at the 50km×50km grid cell level according to UCDP-GED.
+Additionally, Figures A.4(b)-A.4(d) depict the various measures of conflict incidence according to UCDP-GED, i.e., the number of deaths, the number of events, and the share of years with conflict.
+Finally, Figures A.4(e)-A.4(f) depict the location and the number of conflict onsets in each cell.